 Success starts before the first shovel hits the ground.
 To ensure thorough preparation, set up a structured planning phase with specific milestones.
 Take time to review designs using standardized checklists, schedule site visits with stakeholders during optimal conditions, and create detailed cost estimates.

-Build contingency funds into the budget and establish a vendor qualification process to get accurate quotes early - this helps avoid costly surprises later in the project.
+Build contingency funds into the budget and establish a vendor qualification process to get accurate quotes early - this helps strengthen profit margin protection and avoid costly surprises later in the project.

 2. Project Monitoring and Control